ArturoTorres/vineyard/README.md

+# vineyard: Bud Break, Phenological and Yield Models for Vineyards

-# © 2023 Luxembourg Institute of Science and Technology All Rights Reserved
+### © 2023 Luxembourg Institute of Science and Technology All Rights Reserved

 vineyard is a software package developed by LIST.